-The Principal of Pittwater High School selects a number of Head Teachers to monitor and review the procedures set down for the Pittwater High School HSC Assessment program.
+The Principal of Pittwater High School selects several Head Teachers to monitor and review the procedures set down for the Pittwater High School HSC Assessment program.
 It also meets, if required, to consider student appeals on the grounds of unexpected illness, misadventure, or accident.
 The Principal is the final arbiter in all appeals.